stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 beasts instead of maintaining the profusion of gold, silver, and steel transportation machines which had once threaded land, water, and air.
 Zamacona could scarcely believe that such things had ever existed outside dreams, but was told he could see specimens of them in museums.
-He could also see the ruins of other vast magical devices by travelling a day&rsquo;s journey to the valley of Do-Hna, to which the race had spread during its period of greatest numbers.
+He could also see the ruins of other vast magical devices by travelling a day's journey to the valley of Do-Hna, to which the race had spread during its period of greatest numbers.
 The cities and temples of this present plain were of a far more archaic period, and had never been other than religious and antiquarian shrines during the supremacy of the men of Tsath.